-Want some other genres?
-Take them from startup marketer, Ginny Mineo, who offers her own work music preferences below.
+Want some other genres to spice up your routine and make you feel focused?
+Take them from startup marketer, Ginny Mineo, who offers her work music preferences below.

 "When I'm powering through my inbox, I need some intense and catchy rap/R&B (like Nicki Minaj or Miley Cyrus) blasting through my headphones, but when I'm writing, Tom Petty is the trick.
 Finding what music motivates and focuses me for different tasks (and then sticking to those playlists for those tasks) has completely changed my WFH productivity."

 14. Use laundry as a work timer.

 You might have heard that listening to just two or three songs in the shower can help you save water.
 And it's true; hearing a few of your favorite songs start and end, one after another, can remind you how long you've been in the bathroom and shorten your wash time.

 Why bring this up?
 Because the same general principle can help you stay on task when working from home.
 But instead of three songs off your music playlist, run your laundry instead.

 Doing your laundry is a built-in timer for your home.
 So, use the time to start and finish something from your to-do list before changing the load.